 Exams and Tests

-An examination may show enlarged veins of the face, neck, and upper chest.
+The health care provider will perform a physical exam, which may show enlarged veins of the face, neck, and upper chest.
 Blood pressure is often high in the arms and low in the legs.

 Blockage of the SVC may be visible on: